tomdodd4598/Dodd-Simple-Stack-Language/README.md

 Summary
 -------

-The Dodd Simple Stack Language (DSSL) is a stack-based language, inspired primarily by Postscript, Python and Java.
+The Dodd Simple Stack Language (DSSL) is a stack-based language, inspired primarily by PostScript, Python and Java.
 The lexing component is generated with the [SableCC](https://sablecc.org/) parser generator.
 The language syntax specification can be found [here](https://github.com/tomdodd4598/Dodd-Simple-Stack-Language/blob/main/src/dssl.sable).

 If you have any questions, feel free to post an issue or ping me in the [eVault](https://discord.gg/KCPYgWw) Discord server!